 NEW DOCUMENTARY: One Year One World presents a new 11 minute documentary on the Tahoe Resources silver mine in Santa Rosa, Guatemala.

 Business and Human Rights Campaigners

-Canadian mining projects in Guatemala are widely associated with human rights abuses and have increasingly come under international scrutiny and been subject to civil lawsuits in Canada.
-Canada has also come under fire for not doing more to fulfil its commitments under the UN Guiding Principles on Business and Human Rights.
+Canadian mining projects in Guatemala are widely associated with human rights abuses and have increasingly come under international scrutiny.
+Two Canadian mining companies face civil lawsuits in Canada for human rights abuses at their Guatemalan mine sites.
+Canada has come under fire for not doing more to fulfill its International Human Rights commitments with regard to Canadian business activity overseas.

 JOIN US ON SOCIAL MEDIA

 GUEST BLOG: "My Mother Taught Me How to Fight", Young Guatemalan human rights defenders tell their story.

 GOOD NEWS: January, 2017: Seven Guatemalan men who were shot by Tahoe Resources private security guards in 2013 scored a major victory in BC's Court of Appeal.
 Learn more by reading our press release and blog.

 Background: BC-Registered Tahoe Resources (TAHO) was named in a lawsuit filed in the Supreme Court of British Columbia.
 The civil suit alleges that Tahoe Resources is responsible for the shooting of seven men during a protest by mine security personnel in April, 2013.